bokeh/bokeh/examples/embed/README.md

     python animated.py

-To see them, you can easily start a python-based webserver:
+To view them, start a web server in this directory, for instance, the server built into python.
+If you are using python 2, run:

     python -m SimpleHTTPServer

-or
+or if you are using python 3, run:

-    python -m http.server (if you are using python 3)
+    python -m http.server

 and use the links provided when you run the scripts.